-As of 2018, I am a first year PhD candidate in international relations at the University of Sydney.
-Fun research updates as they come.
+As of 2020, I am a third year PhD candidate in international relations at the University of Sydney.

 I believe that postcolonialism as a theory and praxis need not be limited to either academic or creative work, which is why my body of work extends across both disciplines.

 In 2016, I completed a Bachelor of Arts (Honours) in International Relations.
 My thesis earned the University Medal and Michael W. Jackson Prize in Government.

 In 2015, I attained a Bachelor of Arts (Languages) in Government and International Relations; Spanish and Latin American Studies; and English.
 I work across and between three languages (English, Turkish, Spanish).
 During my undergraduate studies I was awarded the GS Caird Prize in Third Year Government and the Mayer Prize in Political Theory.

 Across my diverse interests, my core values centre on education, empowerment, and expression.
 I care deeply about affording others the opportunities that I have been, somehow, through sheer dumb luck, afforded throughout my life, and getting people excited about shit like postcolonialism, critical theory, art and learning.
 I write the fledgling Does It Mean What I Think? section of this website, aimed at decentralising academic knowledge about postcolonialism.
 Read more about that here.